lightning/bolts/02-peer-protocol.md

 There's little point offering spam updates; it implies a bug.

-The `num-htlcs` field is redundant, but makes the packet length check fully self-contained.
+The `num_htlcs` field is redundant, but makes the packet length check fully self-contained.

 ### Completing the transition to the updated state: `revoke_and_ack`